ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Complications

-- aortic aneurysm – this complication can occur even years after the diagnosis of giant cell arteritis; monitor aorta with annual chest X-rays or other imaging tests, such as ultrasound and CT
+- aortic aneurysm – this complication can develop even years after GCA diagnosis; annually monitor the aorta with chest X-rays or other imaging tests (ultrasound or CT)

-- stroke – an uncommon complication of giant cell arteritis
+- stroke – an uncommon complication of GCA